calinux-py/Flipper/README.md

 - **BasicRecon**: Retrieves extensive system information including geolocation, public/private IP address, and more.
 - **Get-Geo-Discord**: Grabs geolocation, hostname, and ISP information from the user and uploads it to a Discord webhook.
 - **Get-Pic**: Takes a picture using the integrated webcam and uploads pics to Discord webhook along with private/public/gateway IP and hostname.
 - **[M.E.
-Base64]Get-Pic**:Fileless Memory Execution: Base64-Encoded Version of the "Get-Pic Ducky" Script – Captures images via the target's webcam and uploads them to Discord.
+Base64]Get-Pic**:Fileless Memory Execution: Base64-Encoded Version of the "Get-Pic" Ducky Script – Captures images via the target's webcam and uploads them to Discord.
 - **DrivePwn**: Grants access to a users default Google Drive by passing email as argument

 - **wifi switch evil-twin**: Creates a new network profile with your preferred SSID, password, and encryption type.